jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 * The instruction outputted by imem is only correct when imem's good signal is 1.
 * Similarly, the readdata outputted by dmem is only correct when dmem's good signal is 1.
 * There's no new control hazard or new data hazard.
 We are modifying the hazard unit because we can stall and flush stage registers using the hazard unit.
+In other words, the control hazards and data hazards are the same as in the previous assignments.
+* One way to think about this assignment is to list all combinations of hazards and timing signals and decide what to do in each scenario.
 * It's easier to start with making sure only correct instructions enter the pipeline.
 Meaning, only advance an instruction from IF stage to ID stage when imem's good signal is set.
 * There are multiple ways of handling control hazards and data dependencies.
 You can follow discussion sessions for suggested ways.
 However, the suggestions might not be the most optimal.
 You are encouraged to discuss the timing in the pipeline with your peers/TAs/instructor.
 You must write the code yourself, however.
 * There's no guarantee in terms of memory request latency when there is a cache miss.
 Therefore, the CPU should solely rely on ready/good signals to decide when to send a memory request and to receive a memory response.
 Explanation for those signals can be